Newly Updated ERS Data Show 2016 Production, Trade Volume, and Per Capita Availability of Vegetables and Pulses

 For additional information about the topics discussed in this article, download the 2016 Vegetable and Pulses Yearbook, which contains data specific to fresh vegetable; processed vegetable; and dry bean, pea, and lentil markets.

-Vegetables and Pulses Yearbook Tables , by Travis Minor and Jennifer K. Bond, USDA, Economic Research Service, April 2018
+Vegetables and Pulses Yearbook Tables , by Broderick Parr and Kamron Daugherty, USDA, Economic Research Service, July 2018

 Pulses Production Expanding as Consumers Cultivate a Taste for U.S. Lentils and Chickpeas , by Jennifer K. Bond, USDA, Economic Research Service, February 2017